 Use the ‘View/Update your contact information’.
 We can only accept changes of address within our practice area.
 If patients are unsure about this, please check with the Receptionist.
 If we have a query regarding your new address, we will contact you by telephone or letter as we are unable to reply through the website.

-All patients, including existing users of Patient Access, will complete an application form (obtained from the surgery) to register for access to their Medical Record.
+All patients, including existing users of the NHS App, will complete an application form (obtained from the surgery) to register for full historical access to their Medical Record.
 They will be required to supply two documents as proof of identity.
 Documents accepted for this will be a passport, photo driving licence and a bank or building society statement.
 Current utility bills will not be accepted.

-Once we have received the application form and have verified the patient’s identity (it will take 15 working days for us to check the records), we will send a letter confirming the application.
+Once we have received the application form and have verified the patient’s identity (it will take 6-8 weeks for us to check the records ), we will send a letter confirming the application.
 New users will receive their unique User ID and PIN number and instructions of how to register.
 Existing users will receive confirmation of their application; they can continue to use the site as before.

 The record is ‘read only’ and cannot be altered.
 However, you can print off details and can, for example, take them to a hospital appointment.
 If you are waiting for results you will see them when added to your record.
 You can also look up your list of immunisations.